-The curriculum is delivered largely through the new National Curriculum (2014).
-We also teach Islamic studies known as 'Tarbiyyah' as well as Arabic and Qur'aan.
+The curriculum is delivered largely through the National Curriculum (2014).
+We also teach Islamic studies known as 'Tarbiyyah' as well as Arabic and Qur'an.

 Our belief is that every child is an amanah (trust) and thus we are committed to child welfare practices in relation to safeguarding and Health and Safety regulations when organising activities for each of the year groups.
-We wish to ensure that children are able to learn in a safe, healthy, happy and stimulating educational environment.
-We expect all of our staff, trustees and volunteers to share in this commitment.
+We wish to ensure that children can learn in a safe, healthy, happy and stimulating educational environment.
+We expect all our staff, trustees and volunteers to share in this commitment.